-Ms. Stacie D. McDavid, Vice Chair and Asst.
-Presiding Officer
+Ms. Stacie D. McDavid, Board Chair and Presiding Officer

 Stacie McDavid of Fort Worth is the chief executive officer of McDavid Companies, a real estate and investment company which her family owns.
 She is a member of the National Cutting Horse Association, American Quarter Horse Association, National Reined Cow Horse Association, and the Texas Real Estate Association.
 Additionally, Stacie is a member of the MD Anderson Board of Visitors, vice president of the National Cowgirl Museum & Hall of Fame, committee member of the MD Anderson Living Legends, board member of the Modern Art Museum of Fort Worth and former co-capital campaign chair of the Fort Worth Museum of Science and History.
 Stacie received a Bachelor of Science from Texas Woman’s University